ibm-cloud-docs/Cloudant/guides/model_data.md

 ## Why this helps

-Avoiding conflicted documents helps speed up many operations on your Cloudant databases.
+Avoiding conflicted documents helps speed up many operations on your {{site.data.keyword.cloudant_short_notm}} databases.
 This is because there’s a process which works out the current winning revision used each time the document is read: single document retrievals, calls with `include_docs=true`, view building and so on.

 The winning revision is a particular revision from the document’s overall tree.
-Recall that documents on Cloudant are in fact trees of revisions.
+Recall that documents on {{site.data.keyword.cloudant_short_notm}} are in fact trees of revisions.
 An arbitrary but deterministic algorithm selects one of the non-deleted leaves of this tree to return when a request is made for the document.
 Larger trees with a higher branching factor take longer to process than a document tree with no or few branches: each branch needs to be followed to see if it’s a candidate to be the winning revision.
 Potential victors then need to be compared against each other to make the final choice.

-Cloudant obviously handles small numbers of branches well - after all, replication relies on the fact documents can branch to avoid discarding data - but when pathological levels are reached, particularly if the conflicts are not resolved, it becomes very time-consuming and memory-intensive to walk the document tree.
+{{site.data.keyword.cloudant_short_notm}} obviously handles small numbers of branches well - after all, replication relies on the fact documents can branch to avoid discarding data - but when pathological levels are reached, particularly if the conflicts are not resolved, it becomes very time-consuming and memory-intensive to walk the document tree.

 ## Build In Conflict Resolution

-In an eventually consistent system like Cloudant, conflicts will eventually happen.
+In an eventually consistent system like {{site.data.keyword.cloudant_short_notm}}, conflicts will eventually happen.
 As described above, this is a price of our scalability and data resilience.

 Structuring your data in such a way that resolving conflicts is quick and need not involve